helgeho/ArchiveSpark/docs/EnrichFuncs.md

 &nbsp; | *Example:* `val enriched = rdd.enrich(LowerCase.of(HtmlText.of(Html.first("title")))`
 **[SURT](../src/main/scala/de/l3s/archivespark/enrich/functions/SURT.scala)** | Converts an URL to its canonicalized [SURT form](http://crawler.archive.org/articles/user_manual/glossary.html#surt) without the protocol, e.g., `http://archive.org/web` -> `org,archive)/web`.
 For relative URLs extracted from a record, it automatically attempts to resolve the absolute form before conversion.
 &nbsp; | *Example:* `val enriched = rdd.enrich(SURT.of(HtmlAttribute("href").ofEach(Html.all("a")))`
 **[Entities](../src/main/scala/de/l3s/archivespark/enrich/functions/Entities.scala)** | Extracts *persons*, *organizations*, *locations* and *dates* from text.
 By default, it depends on the `HtmlText` extracted from a webpage.
-In order to use this Enrich Function you need to add `edu.stanford.nlp:stanford-corenlp:3.5.1` with corresponding models to your classpath.
+In order to use this Enrich Function you need to add [`edu.stanford.nlp:stanford-corenlp:3.4.1`](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.4.1/) with corresponding models to your classpath.
+See at the bottom of this article for another Enrich Function for more accurate Entity Linking ([FEL4ArchiveSpark](https://github.com/helgeho/FEL4ArchiveSpark)).
 &nbsp; | *Example:* `val enriched = rdd.enrich(Entities.of(Html.first("title")))`
 **[Root](../src/main/scala/de/l3s/archivespark/enrich/functions/Root.scala)**[*M*] | Provides access to the root value of a record.
 This is commonly the meta data, e.g., the `CdxRecord` in case of a Web archive record.
 The type of this data (*M*) needs to be specified.
 &nbsp; | *Example:* `val enriched = rdd.mapValues(Root[CdxRecord].map("year")(_.timestamp.take(4)))`